WHO chief says drug firms should share vaccine-making capacity

 “Last week, Sanofi announced it would make its manufacturing infrastructure available to support production of the Pfizer/BioNTech vaccine.
 We call on other companies to follow this example.”

-French drug maker Sanofi said last week it would will fill and pack millions of doses of Pfizer’s vaccine from July, aiming to help supply more than 100 million doses this year from its German plant to meet massive demand.
+France’s Sanofi said last week it would will fill Pfizer’s vaccine from July, aiming to help supply more than 100 million doses this year amid massive demand.

+That could be expanded soon, with the independent WHO advisory group meeting on Feb.
+15 to look at versions of AstraZeneca and its partner Oxford University’s shot being made by the SII and SK Biosciences.

+“This data only came to us a few weeks ago,” Mariangela Simao, WHO assistant director general for vaccine access, said of the upcoming assessment, adding the group must analyse not only AstraZeneca’s “core data”, but also data from sites where the vaccine is being made, of which there are eight, before issuing its recommendation.

-Reporting by Stephanie Nebehay and John Miller; Writing by Alex Richardson; Editing by Catherine Evans
+Reporting by Stephanie Nebehay and John Miller; Editing by Catherine Evans and Alex Richardson

 Our Standards: The Thomson Reuters Trust Principles.